danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

             return information_ratio

-If we want to see how the returns are correlated, we can use the Pearson correlation coefficient.
+If we want to see how the returns are correlated, we can use the **Pearson correlation coefficient**.
 For more information on this, refer to this link: [The Correlation Coefficient: What It Is and What It Tells Investors](https://www.investopedia.com/terms/c/correlationcoefficient.asp).
 We start by creating a **Pivot Table** to group the return values under security class type value columns.
 We can use the pandas dataframe built-in function *corr()* on the pivot table to retrieve the correlation matrix.
 To plot the correlation matrix, we can create a **Heatmap** using the seaborn package.
 This function takes the return dataframe, return type and security class type as input parameters and returns the correlation matrix.

         def plot_security_class_correlations(df_tmp, return_type, security_class):